bmi-group/license-finder/README.md

 license_finder permitted_licenses add "MIT" --decisions-file approved_dependencies.yml --who "Benjamin Sproule" --why "Compatible license"
 ```

-### Add dependency with a license that can't be found
+### Add license to a dependency with a license that can't be found

 Assuming the license that is attributed to the dependency is compatible for us to use, the dependency can be assigned a license for license_finder to use.